 - Instruction is primarily based on in-person lectures, including in-class discussions and workshop-style exercises.
-Lectures will also have automatic echo360 recordings that will expire after 2 weeks. - Office hours will be held as video chats in Microsoft Teams. - Masking is encouraged, and lectures may switch to Microsoft Teams in an emergency. - All critical communication about deadlines etc. will be posted as "announcements" in Avenue to Learn.
+From the second lecture onward, lectures will also have automatic echo360 recordings that will expire after 2 weeks. - Office hours will be held as video chats in Microsoft Teams. - Masking is encouraged, and lectures may switch to Microsoft Teams in an emergency. - All critical communication about deadlines etc. will be posted as "announcements" in Avenue to Learn.
 Please check the course's Avenue page daily for announcements.